Who is this article for?

 Maximum user drive number exceeded

-Code42's maximum number of drives allowed for monitoring in OneDrive connections is 27,500.
-If Code42 detects more than this number of drives, it displays the following error in the Data Sources panel:
+Code42's maximum number of drives allowed for monitoring in cloud service connections is 55,000.
+If Code42 detects more than this number of drives, the following error appears in the Data Sources panel:

 If you receive this message:

 - Reauthorize the cloud service connection.

 You are prompted to set up the cloud service connection again.